AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-56/acsd-63244-resolves-admin-panel-javascript-issues-including-google-maps-rendering-and-console-errors.md

 ---
 title: 'ACSD-63244: Resolve admin panel JavaScript issues, including [!DNL Google Maps] rendering and console errors'
-description: The ACSD-63244 patch fixes the multiple JavaScript issues in the admin panel, including problems with [!DNL Google Maps] rendering and recurring `Uncaught TypeError: this._each` is not a function errors in the browser console.
+description: The ACSD-63244 patch fixes the multiple JavaScript issues in the admin panel, including problems with [!DNL Google Maps] rendering and recurring `Uncaught TypeError this._each` is not a function errors in the browser console.
 feature: Admin Workspace
 role: Admin, Developer
 ---